bertrandmartel/javacard-gradle-plugin/README.md

 * javacard [Closure]
   * config [Closure] - object that holds build configuration **Required**
     * jckit [String] - path to the JavaCard SDK that is used if individual cap does not specify one.
 Optional if cap defines one, required otherwise.
 The path is relative to the module
-    * jcardSim [String|Map] - optional JcardSim dependency definition, requires addImplicitJcardSim=true
-    * addSurrogateJcardSimRepo [Boolean] - if true (default) the surrogate maven repo with JcardSim 3.0.4 is added
-    * addImplicitJcardSim [Boolean] - if true (default) the JcardSim is added to the test target by the plugin.
-If set to false user can specify own JcardSim dependency, such as: `jcardsim 'com.licel:jcardsim:3.0.4'`.
-    * addImplicitJcardSimJunit [Boolean] - if true (default) the JcardSim dependency junit is added by the plugin.
     * logLevel [String] - log level of ant-javacard task ("VERBOSE","DEBUG","INFO","WARN","ERROR"). default : "INFO"
     * cap [Closure] - construct a CAP file **Required**
       * jckit [String] - path to the JavaCard SDK to be used for this CAP. *Optional if javacard defines one, required otherwise*